 This comprehensive training course will provide attendees with the competencies required to act as a confined space entrant, attendant, or supervisor.
 The training covers the roles, responsibilities, and safe work procedures for operations in confined spaces as well as the University Confined Space Entry Program.
 All training programs are provided by OEHS in a classroom setting.
 The initial training program is 6 hours in length for Entrants and Attendants.
 Individuals who will act as Entry Supervisors are required to attend the Entrant/Attendant initial training and attend an additional two hours of training specific to Supervisors.
 The refresher training program is 3 hours in length for Entrants and Attendants; Entry Supervisors are required to attend the Entrant/Attendant refresher training plus an additional hour of training specific to Supervisors.
 Enrollment is limited to 15 per session.
 OEHS charges a nominal fee to cover the cost of materials and refreshments.
 Please call Brian Cournoyer at 862-4761 for details or to arrange for training.

 This training teaches you how to prepare a shipment containing dry ice according to U.S. Department of Transportation and International Air Transport Association regulations.
 Only certified individuals may ship dry ice.
-Become certified by completing online training and completing the test in UNHCEMS.
+Become certified by completing online training and completing the test in UNHCEMS(link is external).
 Training sessions will also be offered upon request by contacting Andy Glode at 862-5038.

 This session will review the proper use of scaffolding and ladders as well as UNH policy on the use of fall protection.
 Departments will arrange this training so that specific issues may be addressed related to individual jobs.
 Please call Brian Cournoyer at 862-4761 for more information.
 Length of session and location is dependent on material to be covered.